Toronto Comic Con: Paradise Comics Toronto Comicon

-In July 2007, in a controversial move, Paradise Conventions co-owner and organizer Kevin Boyd resigned from/abandoned the convention to work for Hobbystar Marketing as the Canadian guest and programming coordinator for Fan Expo Canada and other Toronto ComiCON events.
-Boyd claimed at the time that "The convention business was not successful so I decided it was time to end it.
+In July 2007, in a controversial move, Paradise Conventions co-owner and organizer Kevin Boyd resigned from the convention to work as the Canadian guest and programming coordinator for Fan Expo Canada and other Toronto ComiCON events.
+Boyd claimed at the time that, "The convention business was not successful so I decided it was time to end it.
 I worked on it for five years and did not receive any money for time spent on the big convention."